 "Then Philip began with the scripture and told him the Good News about Jesus.
 As they traveled along the road, they came to some water, and the man said, ´Look, here is water!
 Why shouldn’t I be baptized right now?’
 Philip said, ´If you believe with all your heart, you may.’
 The man answered, ´I believe that Jesus Christ is the Son of God.´ So they went down into the water and Philip baptized him.” – Acts 8:35-38

 Children and Baptism

 Parents are primary when it comes to the spiritual development of their children.
 This is why the Bible places such strong emphasis on parents investing in the lives of their kids (Deut.
 6:4-9; Eph.
 6:4; 2 Tim.
 3:14-17).
 Once your child really understands the gospel and genuinely believes in Jesus as their Savior from sin and Lord of their life, being baptized is a significant step in their walk with Christ.
-Below is a link where you can download a copy of our Baptism: Taking a Closer Look–A Parent and Child Workbook.
+Below is a link where you can download a copy of our Baptism: Taking a Closer Look--A Parent and Child Workbook.
 This booklet will help you have meaningful conversations with your child about what baptism is, and why it is important.
 May our Lord encourage you as you disciple your child to follow Jesus for a lifetime.
-A booklet may also be picked-up at the WELCOME DESK, SOUTH FOYER or at the FELLOWSHIP KIDS WELCOME DESK, NORTH FOYER.
+A booklet may also be picked up at the Welcome Desk in the South Foyer or at the Fellowship Kids Welcome Desk in the North Foyer.